 How much ash should I put in my soil?

 It’s best to use wood ash only in moderation.
 Add a thin layer to soils that you’d prefer to be less acidic.

 Wood ashes are best for plants that like alkaline soil.
 When using wood ash as a garden amendment, however, it’s best to look at both the current soil pH and the plant’s pH preferences.
 Extremely acidic soils benefit from wood ash to make them more plant-friendly.

 Wood ash definitely has its place in hosta gardens, but like any tool, you need to know its use.
 I recommend it to balance out pH with an added nutritional benefit to your hostas.
-However, it shouldn’t be overused or depended upon for pest management.
+However, don’t overuse or depended upon it for pest management.